+Look at your Goal Conversions in Google Analytics.
 What is the average number of pages people visit before converting?

 Use that as a starting point for another remarketing audience.

 You can create a variety of audiences and get as granular as you like.
 My only warning would be to make sure you have the traffic levels to support your experiments.

-It’s finally the end of the day and you have time to do your online shopping, catch up on some news, or just chat with your friends online.
+It’s finally the end of the day, and you have time to do your online shopping, catch up on some news, or chat with your friends online.
 What can ruin that?

 Being constantly bombarded by the same display ad over and over again, that’s what.

 If you see an ad too often, it might annoy you and negatively affect your interest in that product.

 If you’re not A/B testing your remarketing ads, it’s time to start.
 Simple as that.

 Make sure you keep your tests independent and isolated to a single variable at a time.

-You can do this by using different formats, like text ads versus display ads.
+Try different formats, like text ads versus display ads.
 You can also test different images, font styles, and colors in display-oriented split tests.